Do I Need a Cover Letter? Are Cover Letters Necessary in 2023

-There are critical things you have to remember.
-And you’ve come to the right place to learn all you need to know about how a cover letter should look.
+In truth, answering how should a cover letter look is no rocket science.
+But—there are critical things you have to remember.
+And you’ve come to the right place to learn all you need to know about what should a cover letter look like.

 First things first.
-See this example of a professional cover letter.
+See this professional cover letter example.

 Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your resume.
 See actionable examples and get expert tips along the way.